 Honey is a complex product and contains natural antioxidants.
 Antioxidants play a major role in the protection of cells from reactive oxygen species (ROS) by reducing free radicals and preventing the process of lipid peroxidation (Yu, 1994; Oke et al., 2016).
 When compared to the conventional synthetic vitamin C, honey is more readily available while vitamin C may not be readily available especially to the rural farmers.
-Honey is a good example of natural substance that contains phytochemicals such as vitamin C, thiamine, riboflavin, pyridoxine, pantothenic acid, nicotinic acid, phenolic compounds, enzymes, glucose oxidase, catalase and peroxidase (Oke et al., 2016).
-Although researchers have carried out studies on the use of honey and vitamin C, there is limited information on the efficacy of combining honey and vitamin C for rearing broiler in Awka, Anambra State, hence the need for this study.
+Honey is a good example of a natural substance that contains phytochemicals such as vitamin C, thiamine, riboflavin, pyridoxine, pantothenic acid, nicotinic acid, phenolic compounds, enzymes, glucose oxidase, catalase and peroxidase (Oke et al., 2016).
+Although researchers have carried out studies on the use of honey and vitamin C, there is limited information on the efficacy of combining honey and vitamin C for rearing broilers in Awka, Anambra State, hence the need for this study.
 The aim of this work was to evaluate the effect of combination of honey and vitamin C on growth performance and some blood parameters of broiler chicks.

 MATERIALS AND METHODS